 Calcium.
 Like potassium, this mineral affects how blood vessels tighten and relax, and a calcium deficiency can affect your blood pressure.
 However, don’t load up on calcium supplements.
 More than half of women over 60 do take calcium supplements — many without talking to a doctor — in order to protect themselves against osteoporosis.
 They may actually be doing themselves harm: taking more than 1,400 mg a day in a supplement has been linked to death from heart disease, according to some research.

 Instead, up the calcium in your diet (the same study that found a link between calcium supplements and heart disease said eating foods that contain calcium didn’t have the same negative effect).
 The best known source of calcium is milk products.
 If you happen to have an allergy, lactose intolerance, or prefer to stay away from animal products, you can still meet your calcium needs with food: Kale, bok choy, almonds, and sardines all contain lots of this mineral.

-For a whole host of reasons, Americans need to eat more fruit and vegetables, legumes, nuts, and fish, and stay away from salty snacks and other processed foods that pile on the pounds but don’t provide the nutrients you need.
+For a whole host of reasons, Americans need to learn how to lower blood pressure.
+You need to eat more fruit and vegetables, legumes, nuts, and fish, and stay away from salty snacks and other processed foods that pile on the pounds but don’t provide the nutrients you need.
 It’s hard to believe that in a nation in which most of us have access to an abundance of food so many of us are undernourished — and, yet, it’s common to be short on essential minerals.
 The remedy: Have yogurt for breakfast instead of an egg and cheese.
 Eat a spinach salad with a sprinkle of nuts — or a bean and kale soup — or sardines in a Nicoise-style salad for lunch or dinner.
 Have dried apricots instead of pretzels for a snack.